uccross/ssdbm2019/index.md

 **Bio:** Dr. Susan Davidson is Weiss Professor of Computer and Information Science at the University of Pennsylvania.
 Her recent leadership roles and awards include Chair, Board of Directors, CRA; Chair, CIS; Member, CCC; Member, VLDB Endowment Board; Deputy Dean, SEAS; co-Founder, Greater Philadelphia Bioinformatics Alliance (GPBA); Founding co-Director, Center for Bioinformatics; Fulbright Scholar and Hitachi Chair, INRIA-GEMO.
 Her research interests are in Databases, including data models and languages, complex object systems, semistructured data and XML, database transformations, data integration, data warehousing, transactions and updates, constraints, data cleaning, data reconciliation, data citation, and Bioinformatics, including biomedical databases, workflow systems, and data provenance.
 Prof. Susan Davidson holds a Ph.D. in Computer Science from Princeton University (1982).

-#### Alok Chaudhary (Northwestern University) ####
+#### Less Data Delivers Higher Search Effectiveness for Keyword Queries Choudhary (Northwestern University) ####

 <img src="https://www.mccormick.northwestern.edu/images/research-and-faculty/directory/choudhary-alok.jpg" align="right" border="5" width="160">

 **Bio:** Alok Choudhary is Henry and Isabelle Dever Professor of Electrical and Computer Engineering and (by courtesy) Computer Science.
 Prof. Alok Choudhary's research over the last decades focused on big data science, supercomputing, scalable data mining, Machine Learning and their applications in sciences (e.g. climate understanding, astrophysics, cosmology, designing materials etc.), medicine (e.g, understanding diseases causes, outcome predictions, drug design, surgeries etc.) and business applications (e.g, business intelligence, marketing, advertising).
 Dr. Alok Choudhary has published more than 400 papers in various journals and international conferences and has graduated 40+ PhD students, including 10 women PhDs, which is one of the highest in the world.
 He holds several patents.
 His papers have received the best paper awards in many conferences.
 He has given keynotes in almost all major international conferences in his fields of, and given more than 50 invited talks at conferences, businesses and universities.
 Dr. Choudhary’s work has also appeared in main stream media including New York Times, Chicago Tribune, The Telegraph, The Investor Business Daily, ABC, NPR, PBS and many international media outlets all over the world.
 Dr. Alok Choudhary is the founder, chairman and chief scientist of 4C insights.
-Prof. Alok Chaudhary holds a Ph.D. in Computer Engineering from the University of Illinois, Urbana-Champaign.
+Prof. Alok Choudhary holds a Ph.D. in Computer Engineering from the University of Illinois, Urbana-Champaign.

 ### Program Overview